pivot-access-ltd/bma-offline-docs/src/try-out-the-maas-cli-5236.md

 ubuntu/bionic                amd64/hwe-18.04-lowlatency-edge
 ```

-So basically, we have images needed to boot and deloy machines.
+So basically, we have images needed to boot and deploy machines.
 That's a good start, but let's pull down another image for the practice.

 We can select images with the `boot-source-selections` command, so let's try that with old "Trusty" (Xenial Xerus, aka 16.04):